Hydrangeas are easy-to-grow, beautiful, hardy garden shrubs that add color and texture to your landscape.

 - During the first year, take care to keep your plants well-watered.
 Dry soil will cause leaves to wilt.

 - Fertilize with discretion.
 Very rich soil may not need fertilizer.
-Sandy, light soil will require a dose of fertilizer late in the winter or early in the spring.
-Excessive fertilizing will result in lots of leaves and few flowers.
+Sandy, light soil will require a dose of Hydrangea fertilizer in late winter or early in the spring.
+Excessive fertilizing will result in lots of leaves and few blooms.

 Growing Hydrangeas in Tubs